wegiangb/rdefra/review.md

 * Well spotted!
 I added the timezone to lubridate calls.

-* I have looked at lubridate errors and tried to sort the umbiguities.
+* I have looked at lubridate errors and tried to sort the ambiguities.
 Now the only warnings that I get are related to non-existent dates (i.e. 2005.04.31), therefore I thought it is safe to suppress them.

 * I followed your suggestion to format the units in the documentation for `ukair_get_hourly_data` (wrapping the units in the \eqn command) but I cannot manage to remove the space between \mu and g/m^3 without getting a Latex error.
 I also liked the idea to have units as a separate table using something like `attr(output, "units") <- units`.
 Unfortunately the new attribute is not preserved when calling the function.
 Therefore I decided to output a list with two elements: 'data' and 'units'.
 Would that be ok?
-Finally, the status information informs the user on whether the  ratification checks and corrections have been made (ratified status).
+Finally, the status informs the user on whether the ratification checks and corrections have been made (ratified status).

 * The `ukair_get_coordinates` now can be used inputting strings, a vector of strings or a data.frame.
-In the latter case, it infills missing longitude and latitude for a subset of stations in the catalogue.
+In the latter case, it infills missing longitude and latitude in the related columns (naming convention: columns should be named "UK.AIR.ID", "Longitude", "Latitude" as in the cached catalogue).

 #### Readme and vignette